2017-2018 Academic Year

 St. John’s students are expected to be neat and clean in appearance at all times.
-Hair shall be worn in an appropriate manner, well groomed (no “bed head”), and not extreme.
+Hair shall be worn in an appropriate manner, well groomed, and not extreme.
 Boys’ hair must not touch the collar, the eyebrows, or the top of the ears.
-Girl’s hairstyles must be off the face and out of the eyes.
+Girls’ hairstyles must be off the face and out of the eyes.
 Hair colors should be natural color.
-Feathers and other non-natural hair extensions are not permitted.
+Feathers and any other hair extensions are not permitted.
 No makeup, visible tattoos, artificial nails, or fingernail polish are allowed.

 OTHER UNIFORM GUIDELINES

-• Shoes must be closed toe, closed heel, and rubber soled.
+- Shoes must be closed toe, closed heel, and rubber soled to protect the gym and other floors.
 No slip-on shoes, extra-high high tops, “finger” shoes, boots, or shoes with wheels, lights or cleats.

-• Single post earrings on the lower lobe.
+- One pair of single post earrings can be worn on the lower lobe.
 No hoop or dangling earrings.
 No earrings on boys.

 The final decision for appropriate attire rests with the Principal and/or Pastor.